 We are an "emerging growth company," as defined in the JOBS Act, and we may take advantage of certain exemptions from requirements applicable to other public companies that are not emerging growth companies including, most significantly, not being required to comply with the auditor attestation requirements of Section 404 for so long as we are an emerging growth company until the fifth anniversary from the date of our initial listing.
 As a result, if we elect not to comply with such auditor attestation requirements, our investors may not have access to certain information they may deem important.
-The JOBS Act also provides that an emerging growth company does not need to comply with any new or revised financial accounting standards until such date that a private company is otherwise required to comply with such new or revised accounting standards.
+The JOBS Act also provides that an emerging growth company does not need to comply with any new or revised financial accounting standards until such date that a private company is otherwise required to comply with such new or revised accounting standards

-The trading price of our ADSs is likely to be volatile, which could result in substantial losses to investors.
+The trading price of the ADSs is likely to be volatile, which could result in substantial losses to investors.

-The trading price of our ADSs is likely to be volatile and could fluctuate widely due to factors beyond our control.
+The trading price of the ADSs is likely to be volatile and could fluctuate widely due to factors beyond our control.
 This may happen because of broad market and industry factors, akin to the performance and fluctuation of the market prices of other companies with business operations located mainly in China that have listed their securities in the United States.
 A number of Chinese companies have listed or are in the process of listing their securities on U.S. stock markets.
 The securities of some of these companies have experienced significant volatility, including price declines in connection with their initial public offerings.
-The trading performances of these Chinese companies' securities after their offerings may affect the perception and attitudes of investors toward Chinese companies listed in the United States in general and consequently may impact the trading performance of our ADSs, regardless of our actual operating performance.
+The trading performances of these Chinese companies' securities after their offerings may affect the perception and attitudes of investors toward Chinese companies listed in the United States in general and consequently may impact the trading performance of the ADSs, regardless of our actual operating performance.

-In addition to market and industry factors, the price and trading volume for our ADSs may be highly volatile due to a number of factors, including the following:
+In addition to market and industry factors, the price and trading volume for the ADSs may be highly volatile due to a number of factors, including the following:

-- regulatory developments affecting us or our industry, and users of our online platform; - actual or anticipated fluctuations in our quarterly results of operations and changes or revisions of our expected results; - changes in the market condition, market potential and competition in automobile industry;

-- announcements by us or our competitors of new automobile services, expansions, investments, acquisitions, strategic partnerships or joint ventures; - fluctuations in global and Chinese economies; - changes in financial estimates by securities analysts; - adverse publicity about us; - additions or departures of our key personnel and senior management; - release of lock-up or other transfer restrictions on our outstanding equity securities or sales of additional equity securities; and - potential litigation or regulatory investigations.
+- regulatory developments affecting us and the VIEs or our industry, and users of our and the VIEs' online platform; - actual or anticipated fluctuations in our quarterly results of operations and changes or revisions of our expected results; - changes in the market condition, market potential and competition in automobile industry; - announcements by us, the VIEs or our and the VIEs' competitors of new automobile services, expansions, investments, acquisitions, strategic partnerships or joint ventures; - fluctuations in global and Chinese economies; - changes in financial estimates by securities analysts; - adverse publicity about us and the VIEs; - additions or departures of our and the VIEs' key personnel and senior management; - release of lock-up or other transfer restrictions on our outstanding equity securities or sales of additional equity securities; - potential litigation or regulatory investigations; and - sales or perceived potential sales of additional Class A ordinary shares, the ADSs and the ADSs issuable upon the exercise of the Warrants.

-Any of these factors may result in large and sudden changes in the volume and price at which our ADSs will trade.
+Any of these factors may result in large and sudden changes in the volume and price at which the ADSs will trade.